-A previous study by Liotta and collegues, included 25,686 patients who underwent elective primary isolated CABG in Sweden from 2000 to 2008 [15].
-They found that small increases in serum creatinine values (< 26.5 μmol/L) were associated with significant increase in long-term all-cause mortality.
-These results were consistent with our findings.
-However, our study adds important and novel information about a SAVR population, because patients with coronary artery disease often have more general atherosclerosis and thus more affected renal vasculature than patients undergoing SAVR.
-Also, coronary artery disease is associated with an increased risk of developing myocardial injury and insufficient oxygen supply [37].
-Furthermore, patients with coronary artery disease are more frequently affected by peripheral artery disease which can increase postoperative ischemic complications.
+A previous study by Liotta and colleagues included 25,686 patients who underwent elective primary isolated CABG in Sweden from 2000 to 2008 [15].
+The authors observed that small increases in serum creatinine (< 26.5 μmol/L) were associated with a significant increase in long-term all-cause mortality.
+Our findings are consistent with these results.
+However, our study adds important and novel information about the SAVR population because patients with coronary artery disease often have more general atherosclerosis and thus renal vasculature that is more affected than that of patients who undergo SAVR.
+In addition, coronary artery disease is associated with an increased risk of insufficient oxygen supply and myocardial injury [37].
+Furthermore, patients with coronary artery disease are more frequently affected by peripheral artery disease, which can increase postoperative ischemic complications.

-In another study consisting of 9047 patients who underwent primary isolated SAVR between 1999 and 2013, Rydén et al. investigated the association between AKI after SAVR and all-cause mortality [37].
-The study showed that the Cox-regression adjusted hazard ratio for long-term mortality was 1.27 (95% CI 1.12–1.44) among patients with AKI stage 1 at 15 years of follow-up.
-This is in line with our results (adjusted cumulative incidence of all-cause mortality: 43% at 13 years).
+In another study of 9,047 patients who underwent primary isolated SAVR between 1999 and 2013, Rydén et al. investigated the association between AKI after SAVR and all-cause mortality [37].
+The Cox regression-adjusted hazard ratio for long-term mortality in the study was 1.27 (95% CI: 1.12–1.44) among patients with AKI stage 1 at 15 years of follow-up.
+Our results (43% adjusted cumulative incidence of all-cause mortality at 13 years) are aligned with this finding.

-The lack of association between small increase in serum creatinine and long-term survival could be owing to many high-risk patients usually dying early within the first postoperative 30-days, yielding in a remaining population with lower risk profile.
+The lack of association between a small increase in serum creatinine and long-term survival may be attributable to the typically early death (i.e., within the first 30 postoperative days) of many high-risk patients, yielding a remaining population with a relatively low-risk profile.
 Serum creatinine values tend to peak on the second postoperative day and return to baseline by day 5 [14,38].
-Therefore, patients who survived the first 30-days after surgery could have regained sufficient recovery of renal functions and had similar long-term survival prognosis as patients without any impaired postoperative renal function.
+Therefore, patients who survived the first 30 days after surgery may have had sufficient renal function recovery to achieve a long-term survival prognosis similar to that of patients without impaired postoperative renal function.

 Chronic kidney disease

-In a cohort study conducted by Ishani and collegues investigating the association between serum creatinine increase after cardiac surgery and the risk of chronic kidney disease, they included 20 263 patients without chronic kidney disease at baseline who underwent cardiac surgery between 1999 and 2005 [39].
-At 5 years of follow-up, they found that the adjusted hazard ratio was 1.4 for patients with an 1%–24% increase in postoperative serum creatinine from baseline.
-While we did find an association between small increase in serum creatinine and risk of chronic kidney disease, the regression-standardized cumulative incidence of chronic kidney disease was only 2.9% after a postoperative small increase in serum creatinine at 5 years of follow-up.
+In a cohort study conducted by Ishani and colleagues that investigated the association between serum creatinine increases after cardiac surgery and the risk of chronic kidney disease, the authors included 20,263 patients without baseline chronic kidney disease who underwent cardiac surgery between 1999 and 2005 [39].
+At 5 years of follow-up, the authors observed an adjusted hazard ratio of 1.4 and a 1%–24% increase from baseline in postoperative serum creatinine.
+Although our study showed an association between a small increase in serum creatinine and the risk of chronic kidney disease, the regression standardized cumulative incidence of chronic kidney disease was only 2.9% with a small postoperative increase in serum creatinine at 5 years of follow-up.

-Proposed mechanisms in which postoperative AKI increases the risk of chronic kidney disease include renal fibrosis, loss of renal vascular support for tubular regeneration and inducing persistent interstitial inflammation [40].
-It is possible that similar mechanisms are involved among patients developing chronic kidney disease after small increase in postoperative serum creatinine.
+Proposed mechanisms in which postoperative AKI increases the risk of chronic kidney disease include renal fibrosis, loss of renal vascular support for tubular regeneration, and the stimulation of persistent interstitial inflammation [40].
+Similar mechanisms may be involved in patients who develop chronic kidney disease following small increases in postoperative serum creatinine.

 Heart failure